sisl/GrammarExpts.jl/README.md

 script_dasc()
 ```
 The naming convention that is used is to append filt to the dataset name, e.g., "dasc" -> "dascfilt".

+To generate a filtered dataset, create new corresponding entries in ``FilterNMACInfo.jl`` similar to how the DASC set is done.
+Output directories are automatically generated.

 Alternatively, ``remove_cpa()`` can be called supplying the paths directly without modifying ``FilterNMACInfo.jl``